Roman Missal

 The priest next reads the Epistle, or Lesson, from the Mass he is celebrating, after which the server says: Deo gratias (Thanks be to God).
 Then follows the Gradual, or Tract or Sequence.

-Lesson from the Epistle of blessed Paul the Apostle to the Corinthians.
+Lesson from the Epistle of blessed Paul the Apostle to the Galatians.

 The priest, returning to the middle of the altar, bows down, his hands joined, and says the Prayer before the Gospel.